Versatile mixed methods for weakly-compressible flows

 where we have set $\alpha \equiv \kappa_{0}/C_{p} \rho_0$, $\bm{f}_{u} \equiv \bm{S}_{u}/\rho_0$, and $f_{T} \equiv S_{T}/\rho_0$.
 Next, upon substituting $\rho_h = \rho_0 = \text{const}$, $\mu_h = \mu_0 = \text{const}$, and $\kappa_h = \kappa_0 =\text{const}$ into the numerical fluxes (Eqs.~\eqref{num_four}--\eqref{num_two}) and dividing through the result by $\rho_0$, we have that

 We may then substitute Eqs.~\eqref{num_four_incomp}--\eqref{num_two_incomp} into Eqs.~\eqref{mass_cons_disc_incomp}--\eqref{energy_cons_disc_incomp} in order to obtain

-The resulting class of methods is identical to the class which was originally introduced in~\cite{miller2022versatile}, with the caveat that the temperature space $R_h$ is one degree lower than in the original work.
-In particular, here the temperature is degree $k$ instead of degree $k+1$.
-The original methods were proven to be inf-sup stable for the incompressible, non-isothermal, Navier-Stokes equations; and furthermore this fact is unaffected by the change in the degree of the temperature space.
-Therefore, based on the analysis above, we can conclude that the finite element methods in Eqs.~\eqref{mass_cons_disc}--\eqref{energy_cons_disc} are incompressibly stable.
+The resulting class of methods is identical to the class which was originally introduced in section 3 of~\cite{miller2022versatile}, with two important caveats: \begin{itemize} \item There is a viscous dissipation term

-We also note that rigorous error estimates for the original versatile mixed methods were derived in~\cite{miller2022versatile}.
-This analysis (again) holds for the present methods, with the caveat that the temperature converges at a rate of $k+1$, instead of $k+2$, as was shown in~\cite{miller2022versatile}.
+which now appears on the right hand side of the discrete temperature equation (Eq.~\eqref{energy_cons_disc_incomp_simp}).
+This term was not present in section 3 of the original work. \item The temperature space $R_h$ is one degree lower than in the original work. \end{itemize} We note that the original methods in~\cite{miller2022versatile} were proven to be inf-sup stable for the incompressible, non-isothermal, Navier-Stokes equations; and furthermore this fact is unaffected by the change in the degree of the temperature space.
+However, inf-sup stability was \emph{not} proven in the presence of the viscous dissipation term (Eq.~\eqref{visc_disp}).
+In fact, our analysis of the discrete temperature equation suggests that this term has a de-stablizing effect.
+More prescisely, upon substituting $r_h = T_h$ into Eq.~\eqref{energy_cons_disc_incomp_simp}, one obtains